panthaflow/ESP32_BLE_Keyboard/README.md

 ## 🇬🇧 English

-A versatile USB keyboard simulator based on the **ESP32-S3** (e.g., *Waveshare ESP32-GEEK*).
+A versatile, **layout-independent** USB keyboard simulator based on the **ESP32-S3** (e.g., *Waveshare ESP32-GEEK*).
-The device connects via **Web Bluetooth** directly through any modern web browser (no app installation required) from a smartphone or PC, injecting received text as a native USB hardware keyboard into the target computer.
+The device connects via **Web Bluetooth** directly through any modern web browser (no app installation required) from a smartphone or PC.
+It injects received text as a native USB hardware keyboard into the target computer, ensuring **100% accurate character input regardless of the host PC's set keyboard layout** (e.g., DE, US, FR, ES).

-Supports a lightning-fast **Windows mode via Alt codes** and a **BIOS Boot Protocol mode** for direct input in server BIOS, UEFI, iDRAC/iLO, and pre-boot environments.
+Supports a lightning-fast **Windows mode via Alt codes** (which relies on Num Lock) and a **BIOS Boot Protocol mode** for direct input in server BIOS, UEFI, iDRAC/iLO, and pre-boot environments.

 ---